Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 Like the LO contact interaction in the KSW scheme, the NDA of $C_0$ is $1/(M_D \Lambda)$.
 However, for a system with unnaturally large scattering length, the scale of $C_0$ is $1/(M_DQ)$ as shown in Table~\ref{tab:sec1.5:ksw_pc}.
 One can find that

 where $\mu$ is the renormalization scale in PDS, and $\mu_{DD^*}$ is the reduced mass of the $D^0$ and $\bar{D}^{*0}$ pair.
 The corresponding vertex is at the order of $Q^{-1}$.
 An extra loop with an extra vertex $C_0$ will introduce an extra factor at order $1$ [$Q^5\times (Q^{-2})^2\times Q^{-1}\sim Q^0$] as shown in Sec.~\ref{sec:ksw} (see Fig.~\ref{fig:KSW_Order}).
-Therefore, the $C_0$ should be resummed nonperturbatively.
-In this unnatural case, the $C_2$ is at order of $Q^{-2}$ and the vertex of $C_2$ is at the order of $Q^0$, which is the NLO contribution as the OPE.
-The NLO and higher order vertices can be included perturbatively.
-It seems that the XEFT should be different from KSW because the pion mass is integrated out in XEFT.
-However, the $u$ is another small scale and serves as the similar role as the pion mass in the KSW framework.
+Therefore, the $C_0$ should be resummed nonperturbatively. {In this unnatural case, the LEC $C_2$ is at the order of $Q^{-2}$ and the Lagrangian with the $C_2$ term is at the order of $Q^0$, which is the NLO contribution as the OPE.} The NLO and higher order vertices can be included perturbatively.
+It seems that the XEFT should be different from KSW because {the pion mass is treated as a large scale in XEFT.} However, the $u$ is another small scale and serves as the similar role as the pion mass in the KSW framework. {There also exists the KSW-type EFTs containing the $D^*\bar{D}^*$ system, where the pion mass is treated as a small scale as in Refs.~\cite{Kaplan:1998sz,Kaplan:1998tg}.
+However, in this review, we restrict the terminology ``XEFT" for the neutral $D^*\bar{D}$ system without the $D^*\bar{D}^*$ channel as in the original paper of Fleming \etal~\cite{Fleming:2007rp}, which is extended to investigate the $D^*D$ system at most.}

 With XEFT, one can calculate the $\xthn$ scattering process (e.g.,~\cite{Jansen:2013cba}).
 The Feynman diagrams up to NLO are listed in Fig.~\ref{fig:4.x_xmassXEFT}.
 One can see that the $C_0$ term is treated nonperturbatively, while the OPE and NLO contact terms are calculated perturbatively.
 With the scattering amplitude, one can extract the coupling constants of the $X(3872)$ with $\xthn$ by calculating the residue of the $T$-matrix as shown in Fig.~\ref{Fig:4.1:bound_state}(a).